kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-03-register-manage-services.md

     EOF
     ```

 4. Wait for the Pod to be in state `Running`.
-To check the state of the Pod, run:
+To check that the Pod is ready, run this command and wait for the response:

     ```bash
-    kubectl get pod -w | grep $POD_NAME
+    kubectl wait --for=condition=Ready pod $POD_NAME
     ```

 5. To make a call to Application Gateway from within the Pod, run: